Ready, set, crunch! Crisp and colorful, this cabbage salad recipe is the perfect side dish!

 - 4 cups green cabbage thinly sliced

-- 1 small granny smith apple cored and sliced
+- 1 small granny smith apple cored and cut into matchsticks

 - 2 tablespoons rice vinegar